5G OFDM

 Trace and performance analysis

-When engineers inspect poor throughput or decode failures, they often need to think in terms of symbol usage, DMRS placement, resource allocation, and overhead, which are all OFDM-grid questions.
+Poor throughput or decode failures often have to be read in terms of symbol usage, DMRS placement, resource allocation, and overhead, which are all OFDM-grid questions.

 - active numerology and slot structure behind the waveform timing